AttuneOps/Deploy-SearXNG-Private-Search-Engine-in-Docker/README.md

 ### Deploy and Setup SearXNG Docker

-You can clone this Attune Project into your own instance of Attune.
-If you'd like to build this Attune Blueprint yourself please follow these steps.

-This workflow will take you through Designing your processes, planning your deployment, and running your deployment.

-Let's get started!

-Before we can create our Blueprint and a steps to perform our procedure we need to create the parameters we'll be using.

-Create Parameters
-===

-To deploy the SearXNG Private Search Engine we'll need three Parameters:

-* Linux Node - `SearXNG Search Engine Node`
-* Linux Credentials - `SearXNG Search Engine root User`
-* Text - `SearXNG Search Engine Base Directory`

-These are the placeholders for the values you'll substitute into the Plan later in the workflow.

-The Node Parameter is for the address of the node you are conneting to.
-The root User is for the root user credential to connect to the node.
-The Base Directory is for the directory to deploy your files.

-Now you're ready to create your Blueprint.

-Create the Blueprint
-===

-Create your Blueprint and Name it: `Deploy and Setup SearXNG Docker`

-In this Blueprint we want to create four Execute Linux Script Steps:

 ## Parameters

 | Name | Type | Script Reference | Comment |
 | ---- | ---- | ---------------- | ------- |
 | SearXNG Search Engine Base Directory | Text | `searxngsearchenginebasedirectory` | This is the directory for the files being deployed and configured. |
 | SearXNG Search Engine Node | Linux/Unix Node | `searxngsearchenginenode` | The node address that the SearXNG Search Engine is being deployed too. |
 | SearXNG Search Engine Node root User | Linux/Unix Credential | `searxngsearchenginenoderootuser` | root User credentials of the node. |